NoodleOfDeath/readless/README.md

 ### v1.2.0

-- [ ] User account registration/login + third-party login support
+- [x] User account registration/login + third-party login support
-- [ ] Improved pipelines/webscraping backend article generation (not noticeable other than fewer garbage articles that say "Okay, I'll try to be better" or something)
+- [-] Improved pipelines/webscraping backend article generation (not noticeable other than fewer garbage articles that say "Okay, I'll try to be better" or something)

 ### v1.3.0